HorizonEventsAgency/aisafetyevents.org/content/proposal.md

 ### Working members
 - Orpheus Lummis, project lead
 - Mauricio H. Luduena, administrative assistant
+- *In process of hiring 3rd member*

-Open community such that interested workers can join and start helping without too much friction.
+We nurture an open community such that interested persons can join and start helping without much friction.

 ### Board members